-Capital comprises of share capital and reserves stated in the Group's statement of financial positions.
+Capital comprises of share capital and reserves stated in the Group's and the Company's statement of financial positions.
 The Group's primary objectives when managing capital are to safeguard the Group's ability to continue as a going concern, so that it can continue to provide returns for the shareholders and benefits for other stakeholders, by pricing commensurately with the level of risk and by securing access to finance at a reasonable cost.